This post may contain affiliate links. See our affiliate disclaimer here.

 Do fiberglass campers last longer than other travel trailers?

 Yes, molded fiberglass campers are generally more durable and hold their value longer than the average travel trailer.
-These campers have few exterior seams which protects them from leaks and water damage.
+These campers have few exterior seams which protect them from leaks and water damage.

 How are fiberglass campers made?